A HariPo oneshot

-It wasn't like Neville was ugly.
-It was quite the opposite –he was easily the handsomest teacher –no, man –in the whole school.
+It wasn't as though Neville were ugly.
+It was quite the opposite—he easily was the handsomest teacher—no, man—in the whole school.
 She knew he hadn't always been so good-looking; her family's school tales all described him as a gangly youth.
 He was no gangly youth anymore, though.

-Vicky pursed her lips as Neville rolled up his sleeves and churned some soil with his bare hands.
-He had very strong arms that called to mind the story of him beheading Lord Voldemort's last horcrux, the snake Nagini, with Godric Gryffindor's sword.
+Victoire pursed her lips now as Neville rolled up his sleeves and churned some soil with his bare hands.
+He had very strong arms that called to mind the story of him beheading Lord Voldemort's last Horcrux, the snake Nagini, with Godric Gryffindor's sword.
 It was a tale that spoke of Neville's outstanding bravery, something which Victoire admired.

 "…Weasley?
 Miss Weasley?"
 Neville waved a hand in front of her face.
 "Victoire?"

 She bit her tongue to keep from saying anything stupid.
-Her cheeks burned a red as dark as her cousin Rose's red hair.
-When she took a few breaths, she was ready.
+Her cheeks burned a red as dark as her cousin, Rose's, red hair.
+After she took a few breaths, she was ready.
 "They say it's good to daydream, professor.
 A daydream a day to create the wonders you may."

 To her surprise, Neville laughed, but he wasn't laughing at her.
 "That was very insightful, Miss Weasley.
-It's not wonder you're in Ravenclaw."
+It's no wonder you're in Ravenclaw."

 4 weeks later…